Desexing

 Desexing or sterilisiing your pet is a surgical procedure that prevents them from being able to reproduce.
 In male pets it is commonly referred to as “castration”, and in female pets as “speying”.
 This is a routine surgery performed by our vets, and generally your pet is home by the evening of surgery.

-The most common age to sterilise your pet is around 6 months, however there are times when we may recommend desexing earlier or later.
+The most common age to sterilise your pet is around 6 months.
+However, there are times when we may recommend desexing at a later age.
 It is a good idea to discuss with your veterinarian their recommendation for your pet.

 There are many benefits to desexing your pet and they include: